Act Quickly - Avoid The Danger Ticks Can Cause You And Your Pets!

 We all know that ticks can make us sick, but few realize how sick.
-We’ve all heard about Lyme disease, but if you don’t know someone who has experienced it, it can be easy to underestimate tick-borne diseases.
-But before we get into the diseases ticks can transmit to us and our pets, we want to begin by saying that not every tick that bites you is going to be infected with a disease.
+We’ve all heard about Lyme disease, but it can be easy to underestimate tick-borne diseases if you don’t know someone who has experienced it.
+But before we get into the diseases ticks can transmit to us and our pets, we want to begin by saying that not every tick that bites has a disease.
 And tick-borne diseases take time to transfer from the infected tick to their host.
 For example, Lyme disease can take 24 to 48 hours to be transferred.
-Therefore, if ticks are caught early enough and removed properly, illness can be avoided, depending on the disease the tick is infected with.
+Therefore, if ticks are caught early enough and removed properly, illness can be avoided, depending on the disease the tick has.
 It is also important to understand that Lyme disease and other tick-borne diseases are treatable in their early or acute stage.
 However, once they progress into their chronic stage, some of these diseases are incurable.
-So acting quickly to find and remove ticks and having a medical caregiver have a look if you find a tick, tick bite, or are experiencing the symptoms of tick-borne disease is essential.
+So acting quickly to find and remove ticks and having a medical caregiver look if you find a tick, tick bite, or are experiencing the symptoms of tick-borne disease is essential.
 And this is true of both humans and pets.

 What To Do About Ticks

-Prevent wildlife.
-Every measure you take to prevent wildlife and bird activity near your home will help to resist ticks and reduce tick the populations in your yard.
+- Prevent wildlife.
+Every measure you take to prevent wildlife and bird activity near your home will help resist ticks and reduce the tick populations in your yard.

-Mow your lawn on a regular basis.
+- Mow your lawn regularly.
 Keeping your lawn trimmed will make the conditions in your yard less ideal for ticks.

-Recognize the signs of tick-borne illness.
+- Recognize the signs of tick-borne illness.
 Lyme disease often begins with a distinct bullseye rash while Rocky Mountain spotted fever is associated with a spotted rash.
-Recognizing these signs as well as the signs of other tick-related illnesses can help you and your physician prevent chronic illness.
+Recognizing these signs and signs of other tick-related illnesses can help you and your physician prevent chronic illness.

 If you live in our extensive service area of Illinois, Indiana, Kentucky, and portions of the surrounding states, let the licensed and certified professionals at Action Pest Control take care of your tick problem!
-Our service professionals use EPA-approved products in accordance with strict safety protocols to make sure your home and yard receive the best protection available.
+Our service professionals use EPA-approved products by following strict safety protocols to ensure your home and yard receive the best protection available.